 What happens if one parent does not agree to the other’s variation of the agreement or Court Order?

-To conclude, and whilst it is understandably that parents should have an understanding and an appropriate dialogue to work out between themselves the best solution for the child during the Coronavirus crisis, no doubt there some may use this as a tool to attempt to outsmart the Court system, especially if there are already ongoing concerns within Children Act proceedings and potentially concerns regarding parental alienation.
+To conclude, and whilst it is understandable that parents should have an understanding and an appropriate dialogue to work out between themselves the best solution for the child during the Coronavirus crisis, no doubt there some may use this as a tool to attempt to outsmart the Court system, especially if there are already ongoing concerns within Children Act proceedings and potential concerns regarding parental alienation.

 If you wish to read a copy of the full guidance presented by the Court and Tribunals Judiciary, please do not hesitate to contact me for a full copy.